ROCm/ROCmValidationSuite/docs/ug1main.md

         kernel_driver:
       device: all

-For this example, the expected PEQT check result is TRUE if:
+For this example, the expected PEQT check result is `TRUE` if:

-- at least one AMD compatible GPU is registered within the system and:
+- At least one AMD compatible GPU is registered within the system and:
-- all \<link_cap_max_speed> values for all AMD compatible GPUs match the given regular expression and
+- All `<link_cap_max_speed>` values for all AMD compatible GPUs match the given regular expression and
-- all \<link_stat_cur_speed> values for all AMD compatible GPUs match the given regular expression
+- All `<link_stat_cur_speed>` values for all AMD compatible GPUs match the given regular expression

-Please note that the \<slot_pwr_limit_value> regular expression is not valid and will be skipped without affecting the PEQT module's check RESULT (however, an error will be logged out)
+Please note that the `<slot_pwr_limit_value>` regular expression is not valid and will be skipped without affecting the PEQT module's check result, however, an error will be logged out.

 **Example 3:**